 Wijnhaven 61

 3011 WJ Rotterdam

+The Netherlands

 me@petertroxler.org

-Peter Troxler is a Research Professor at Rotterdam University of Applied Sciences on the topic of the Revolution in Manufacturing.
-His field of research is the impact of readily available direct digital manufacturing technologies and the design and manufacturing practice of ‘fabbers’ and ‘makers’ on the creative and manufacturing industries, and the emergence of networked co-operation paradigms and business models based open source principles.
+Peter Troxler is Research Professor at Rotterdam University of Applied Sciences on the topic of the Manufacturing Revolution.
+His focus is the impact of readily available direct digital manufacturing technologies—specifically as they apply to the design and manufacturing practice of ‘fabbers’ and ‘makers’ on the creative and manufacturing industries—and the emergence of networked cooperation paradigms and business models based open source principles.
 Peter is an industrial engineer by training (PhD 1999 from ETH Zurich).
-He worked in factory automation, attaching robots and automatic tool changers to CNC milling machines, before pursuing his career as a business consultant and later as a research manager at the University of Aberdeen in knowledge technologies and know-ledge management.
-Peter has acquired notable experience and standing in community building — among others working with his own fringe theatre company in Lucerne, Switzerland, organizing arts festivals in Switzerland and Scotland, and as the community representative for knowlegeboard the largest community of knowledge management researchers in the mid 2000s.
-Since 2007, Peter has been involved in Fab Labs in various ways, initially as a project manager of the Fab Lab Amsterdam, then as co-organizer of the international Fab Lab workshop and symposium in Amsterdam in 2010 and supporting new Fab Labs getting started in Switzerland (Lucerne) and the Netherlands (Rotterdam).
+He worked in factory automation, attaching robots and automatic tool changers to CNC milling machines, before pursuing his career as a business consultant and later as a research manager at the University of Aberdeen in knowledge technologies and knowledge management.
+Peter has acquired notable experience and standing in community building by working with his own fringe theatre company in Lucerne, Switzerland, organizing arts festivals in Switzerland and Scotland, and as the community representative for Knowlegeboard, the largest community of knowledge management researchers in the mid-2000s, among other collaborations.
+Since 2007 he has been involved in Fab Labs in various ways, initially as a project manager of the Fab Lab Amsterdam, then as co-organizer of the international Fab Lab workshop and symposium in Amsterdam in 2010, and by supporting new Fab Labs getting started in Switzerland (Lucerne) and the Netherlands (Rotterdam).

 In 2012/13 he was the president of the International Fab Lab Association.
-Peter Troxler was also the executive editor of the book ‘Open Design Now.
-Why Design Cannot Remain Exclusive’ (BIS publishers, Amsterdam 2011).
+Troxler was also the executive editor of the book Open Design Now.
+Why Design Cannot Remain Exclusive (Amsterdam: BIS publishers, 2011).

 Jörn Messeter